Enjoyable watercolor painting ideas

 Pencil and eraser

 You will need graphite pencil.
-H or HB pencils work well.
+HB pencil works well.
 We do not want too much graphite on watercolor paper, therefore, avoid using soft and very soft pencils.
 We use only the soft, flexible, artist’s grade eraser which is sold in art stores.
-It is very important to have this eraser which absorbs graphite, not rolls off paper.
+It is very important to have this eraser which absorbs graphite, not damages paper.

 Extras